 Set Up and Maintenance

-When we consider how easy each of these machines is to set up and maintain, we're largely comparing the general ease of taking a mower from the box to mowing, and any ongoing upkeep required to keep the mower running smoothly.
+When we consider how easy each of these machines is to set up and maintain, we're largely comparing the ease of taking a mower out of the box and getting it ready to mow, as well as any ongoing upkeep required to keep it running smoothly.

 Nearly all mowers require a bit of assembly, but none of it is rocket science.
 Credit: Clark Tate

 While all lawnmowers will require you to sharpen their blades on occasion, other maintenance needs depend on the power source of your mower.
-Gas mowers require regular maintenance like oil changes, air filter replacements, and occasional carburetor cleaning.
+Gas mowers require regular maintenance, such as oil changes, air filter replacements, and occasional carburetor cleaning.
 Battery mowers have no fluids and only require you to keep the blades sharp and the battery charged.
 Reel mowers and corded mowers are similar.

 The Troy-Bilt TB110 had straightforward assembly, but gas-powered mowers require routine maintenance throughout the duration of their lives.
 Credit: Clark Tate

 The American and Great States reel mowers are among the easiest to maintain in the test, requiring an occasional blade adjustment or sharpening.
 They have no fuel, oil, or battery to monitor.
-That said, since these are completely manual mowers, this ease of use score doesn't factor in how easy the actual cutting part of using them is!
+That said, since these are completely manual mowers, this ease-of-use score doesn't factor in how easy the actual cutting part is!
 That score was factored into our other metrics.
 Both are easy to go from the box to mowing in seconds.

 Corded models require minimal assembly and maintenance, but we couldn't get over the frustrations caused by managing the cord.
 Credit: Clark Tate

-The three Ego mowers we tested, the Ego 2236, Ego 2135, and Ego 2101, were all incredibly easy to use too.
+The Ego mowers we tested, the Ego Power+ 1000 22 inch and Ego Power+ 21 inch, were all incredibly easy to use too.
 Despite some initial setup required, such as attaching the handle and routing cords, we were still mowing within minutes of opening the box.
 Maintenance on these mowers is virtually nonexistent as well.

 The Ego goes from stowed-for-storage to mowing-machine in seconds.
 Credit: Hale Milano

 The gas-powered Troy-Bilt TB110 and Toro SmartStow Recycler 20340, simply because of their engines, are more challenging to maintain but just as easy to set up as other mowers.
-It's worth noting, though, that the Toro claims to never need an oil change.
-It just requires you to top off the oil levels on occasion.
+It's worth noting, though, that the Toro claims it never needs an oil change.
+It just requires you to top off the oil occasionally.
 Time will tell how well that works out (although one of our staff has owned a different Toro mower for years and vouches for this).

 Mowers with traditional decks will clog from time to time.
 Some more often than others.
 Credit: Clark Tate

-The other battery powered mowers in our lineup, like the Greenworks MO60L419 and Greenworks 25322, are also quick to set up and easy to maintain.
+The other battery-powered mowers in our lineup, like the Greenworks 60V 17" and Greenworks 40V 16", are also quick to set up and easy to maintain.

 Battery mowers are easy to assemble and do not require routine maintenance.
 Credit: Clark Tate